How does an air freshener work

 Books can be musty

 You can also store your unused bars of soap in these places, until you are ready to open and use the next one.
 Replace the bar with the slice back in the box and you will continue to have your air freshener.
-After 6 months or a year, you can use the slice of bar soap and replace it with a fresh one.
+After 3-6 months, you can use the slice of bar soap and replace it with a fresh one.

 By keeping the bar in the box, it will remain fresh and good as new when you are ready to use it.